MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 Generate the [user-delegated SAS token](/rest/api/storageservices/create-user-delegation-sas#revoke-a-user-delegation-sas) before configuring CORS.
 The **user-delegated SAS token** is recommended:

 * To implement least priviledge access
-* To minimize access time range to 7 days or less.
+* To minimize access time range to 7 days or less
 * To reduce burden of leaked key from key rotation to [revoking SAS token](/rest/api/storageservices/create-user-delegation-sas#revoke-a-user-delegation-sas)

 1. In the Visual Studio Code extension for Storage, right-click the resource then select **Open in Portal**.
 This opens the Azure portal to your exact Storage resource.